peterigz/timelinefxlib/readme.md

 	if (image_data.animation_frames > 1) {
 		//Add the spritesheet to the texture in our renderer unsigned int anim_index = example->particle_textures->AddAnimation(image, (unsigned int)image_data.image_size.x, (unsigned int)image_data.image_size.y, (unsigned int)image_data.animation_frames);
-		//Important step: you need to point the ImageData.ptr to the appropriate handle in the renderer to point to the texture of the particle shape
+		//Important step: you need to point the ImageData.ptr to the appropriate handle in the
+		//renderer to point to the texture of the particle shape
-		//You'll need to use this in your render function to tell your renderer which texture to use to draw the particle image_data.ptr = &example->particle_textures->GetAnimation(anim_index);
+		//You'll need to use this in your render function to tell your renderer which texture
+		//to use to draw the particle
+		image_data.ptr = &example->particle_textures->GetAnimation(anim_index);
 	}
 	else {
 		//Add the image to the texture in our renderer unsigned int image_index = example->particle_textures->AddImage(image);
-		//Important step: you need to point the ImageData.ptr to the appropriate handle in the renderer to point to the texture of the particle shape
+		//Important step: you need to point the ImageData.ptr to the appropriate handle in the
+		//renderer to point to the texture of the particle shape
-		//You'll need to use this in your render function to tell your renderer which texture to use to draw the particle image_data.ptr = &example->particle_textures->GetImage(image_index);
+		//You'll need to use this in your render function to tell your renderer which texture
+		//to use to draw the particle
+		image_data.ptr = &example->particle_textures->GetImage(image_index);
 	}
 }